 The Friends of the WCH Inc. is comprised of three divisions, including:

 A Person and Family Centred Care Passion Project, colloquially known as the "Passion Projects", equips services, wards or units to co-design with consumers and the community quality improvements based on consumer feedback.

-A total of $20,000 of funding is provided per year, with four projects provided up to $5000 to breathe life and spirit into person and family centred care.
-A minimum of one project must be targeted at supporting rural or remote health and one project supporting metropolitan health services.
+A total of $20,000 of funding is provided by the Friends of WCH per year, with four projects provided up to $5000 to breathe life and spirit into person and family centred care.

 Passion Projects are unique because they allow consumers and the community to be movers and shapers of projects transitioning from consumers as users and choosers of services.
 They are about partnership, co-design and service improvement.
 Passion Projects support the WCHN approach of "Nothing about consumers without consumers".

 Previous recipients have included community site upgrades, projects to bring communities together and initiatives to improve the amenity of our services.

 If you have a great idea to improve how we deliver Person and Family Centred Care, we encourage you to apply by Wednesday, 30 November 2019.

 Download a copy of the Person and Family Centred Care Passion Projects Handbook and Application Form: